 Shaping the Future

-This unit asks students to address critical challenges, tensions or contradictions, and professional dilemmas within their own practice, to think forward and develop possible ways of re-framing, re-imagining, or innovating for future practice.
-This provides opportunities to work at the leading edge (of thinking/practice) to rethink services or approaches/interventions, to plan forward and/or to consider specific changes and new innovations.
+In this unit, we’ll ask you to address critical challenges, tensions or contradictions, and professional dilemmas within your own practice.
+We’ll encourage you to think forward and develop possible ways of re-framing, re-imagining, or innovating for future practice.